 If you need to update an existing trigger, you can create a new trigger revision.
 The new trigger revision is available for new processes or workflow revisions, but does not replace the original trigger in any workflow revisions in production.
 To revise a trigger for a workflow revision in production, clone the workflow revision, and then revise the trigger.
-For more information about cloning a workflow revision, see Section 4.14.2, "Cloning a Workflow Revision," on page 82.
+For more information about cloning a workflow revision, see Cloning a Workflow Revision.